The LLB (Senior Status) is an accelerated two-year qualifying law degree for Northern Ireland, England and Wales and other jurisdictions.

 Students will have the opportunity to gain skills and knowledge in core legal subjects as well as real-world skills that they will be able to utilise in future employment.

-Law at QUB is ranked 7th in the UK in Complete University Guide 2019 Law was ranked 8th in the UK for Career Prospects in the Guardian University Guide 2019
+Queen’s is ranked in the Top 150 in the world for Law (QS World Rankings 2019).
+Law at Queen’s is also currently ranked 7th in the UK in the Complete University Guide and 8th in the UK in the Guardian University Guide, both for career prospects.

 • European Internal Market Law